 The Company entered into a management agreement with FIDAC, which provided for an initial term through December 31, 2010 with an automatic one-year extension option and subject to certain termination rights.
-In 2011and through November 28, 2012, the Company paid FIDAC a quarterly management fee equal to 1.50% per annum of the gross Stockholders' Equity (as defined in the management agreement) of the Company.
-Effective November 28, 2012, the management fee was reduced to 0.75% per annum of gross Stockholders' Equity, which reduction will remain in effect until the Company is current on all of its filings required under applicable securities laws.
+Effective November 28, 2012, the management fee was reduced from 1.50% to 0.75% per annum of gross stockholders' equity, which remained in effect until the Company was current on all of its filings required under applicable securities laws.

-Management fees accrued and paid to FIDAC for the quarters ended March 31, 2014 and 2013 were \$6 million, respectively.
+Management fees accrued and paid to FIDAC for the quarters ended June 30, 2014 and 2013 were \$6 million, respectively.
+Management fees accrued and paid to FIDAC for the six months ended June 30, 2014 and 2013 were \$12 million and \$13 million, respectively.